 For further reading, the travel.state.gov has a great article on Apostille Requirements.

 Apostille Agent Responsibilities

 What are your responsibilities as an Apostille Agent?
-In conjunction with notarizing documents an agent can provide courier services, provided certified copies, contacting federal agencies and/or following up with foreign agencies.
-This additional service compliments what most Notary Publics have in place in their business already.
+In conjunction with notarizing documents an agent can provide courier services, provided certified copies, contacting federal agencies and/or follow up with foreign agencies.
+This additional service complements what most Notary Publics have in place in their business already.

 If you are interested in this type of work, we recommend you first reach out to your Secretary of State’s office.
 This type of work is very advantageous if you happen to live near your Secretary of State as you may need to pick up and deliver documents to them often.
 However, many times notary publics will pay a courier service to transport documents of this nature.

 The Secretary of State’s office can certainly give you additional guidance and information on their processes and procedures.
 The fee structure you can charge for apostille-related services is at your discretion as you are not limited by State’s regulatory fees based on Notary laws.
 As such, these services should be charged and recorded separately from your notarial acts.